consensusnetworks/token-starter/README.md

 ### Kubernetes

-:whale: :warning: For Docker Desktop only (skip otherwise):
+:warning: :whale: Run these steps (bulleted) for Docker Desktop only (skip otherwise):

 - Prepare your local Kubernetes environment to run a Load Balancer by editing your cluster config: